hsalokor/haskell-rescue/2011-11/20-command-line-monad.md

 I'd like to say that the `>>=` operator is the equivalent of the shell pipe for Haskell IO!

-The functions above could be implemente like
+The functions above could be implemented like

 ~~~ .haskell
 grepCats = return . filter (isInfixOf "cat")